rockettheme/docs/Docs/joomla/basic/how_to_use_popup_module.md

 ![][popup1]

-1. In your Administrator panel, navigate to **Extension → Template Manager** and select your default RocketTheme template.
+1. In your Administrator panel, navigate to **Extensions → Template Manager** and select your default RocketTheme template.

 2. In the **Features** tab, set the **Popup Panel** option to **On**.